flywheel-apps/dicom-send/TESTING.md

-# Local testing
+# Local Testing
-Below are instructions for testing the functionality of this gear locally.
+Below are instructions for testing the functionality of this Gear locally.

-## Set up a local DICOM server.
+## Setup a DICOM server

 Orthanc is an open-source, lightweight server.
 To download visit [Orthanc Server](https://www.osimis.io/en/download.html).